 July 29, 1939: Decca Records recording session in Hollywood, California.
 Judy recorded “Zing!
 Went The Strings Of My Heart”; “Fascinating Rhythm”; and “I’m Just Wild About Harry.”
 She was backed by the Victor Young Orchestra which included Spike Jones on the drums and Perry Botkin on guitar.

 Oddly enough, “I’m Just Wild About Harry” was only released on Decca’s Brunswick label in England in the spring of 1940.
 It was not released in the United States until 1984 when it was included on the MCA Records LP “Judy Garland – From The Decca Vaults.”
 It is also available on the 2011 JSP Records 4-CD release “Smilin’ Through – The Singles Collection – 1936-1947.”

 “Zing!” was also released in the U.K. in the spring of 1940 (paired with “Harry”), but not released in the U.S. until May 20, 1943, when Decca included them on the album “The Judy Garland Second Souvenir Album.”
-“Fascinating Rhythm” stayed in the vaults and was not released at all until it was also included on the 1943 album.
+“Fascinating Rhythm” stayed in the vaults and was not released anywhere until it was included on that 1943 album.